nyu-mll/jiant/tutorials/setup_tutorial.md

 ```

 will run the demo config, but write output to `$JIANT_PROJECT_PREFIX/my_exp/foobar`.
-Note that cuda=0 means that if you're using a multi-GPU machine, jiant by default utilizes all GPUs using
-DataParallel.
+Note that cuda=-1 means that we do not use GPU.
+Jiant uses DataParallel to help with memory constraints, which may be useful if you are running on a multi-GPU machine.
 Refer to the documentation on the settings for the cuda variable in jiant/config/defaults.conf.

 ### 3.b) Understanding the output logs